UDC-GAC/SeQual-Stream/README.md

 QualityMinVal=25
 ```

-The last example shows how to create a new blank properties file (ExecutionParameters.properties) using the option -g.
+The last example shows how to create a new template properties file (ExecutionParameters.properties) using the option -g.
 The template is generated within the directory specified using the option -o:

 ```
 spark-submit SeQual-CMD/target/sequal-cmd.jar -g -o ouput